 Listeria causes an infection called listeriosis, a type of food poisoning.
 It’s also the third most common cause of death from a foodborne illness in the United States.2

 Since pregnant women are 10 times more likely to catch Listeria, it pays to be cautious.
 The infection is linked to miscarriages, preterm labor, sickness, and even newborn death.
-Protect you and your baby by knowing these seven soft kinds of cheese to avoid during pregnancy.

 8 Types Of Cheese To Avoid